 Chaffee County becomes AFF’s third focus area in Colorado.
 Additional resources are currently invested on the Front Range and in the southwest region near Durango.
 AFF joined forces with the Natural Resources Conservation Services on a $4.6 million pilot program to build forester capacity across priority landscapes in California, Colorado, Montana and Oregon.

-For more information about Chaffee Treats or to see if you may be eligible, contact email@example.com.
+View more information about Chaffee Treats and find out how to see if you may be eligible.

 Key Findings from AFF’s Western Water Threatened By Wildfire

 - Across the West, private lands with high wildfire risk cover an area the size of Kansas.
 More than one-third of the high wildfire risk falls on private and family-owned lands, not public land.

 - Nearly 40% of the land that keeps water clean in important watersheds that are at a high risk of wildfire are privately owned.
 This is three times the size of New Jersey.